Estates Committee External Member

 Remuneration

-In common with most higher education institutions, there is no remuneration directly associated with membership of Committees but the University will meet reasonable expenses incurred in connection with membership of the Estates Committee or activities on behalf of the University including meeting child and other dependent care costs.
+In common with most higher education institutions, there is no remuneration directly associated with external membership of Committees but the University will meet reasonable expenses incurred in connection with membership of the Estates Committee or activities on behalf of the University including meeting child and other dependent care costs.

 Time commitment and assistance